scalacenter/course-management-tools/README.md

 #### Note

 In each commit, apply changes to files in the `exercises` project.  **Important**: Any changes applied on files outside of the `exercises` folder will be discarded when the repo is `delinearized`.
-If changes need to be applied outside of the `exercises` folder, apply them directly on the course master instead.
+If changes need to be applied outside of the `exercises` folder, apply them directly on the course main instead.

 #### Example course editing flow